3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 [:arrow_up:Back](https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin#table-of-contents)

 ## Abstract Content Bar
+Identify elements automatically through the color bar in the markdown editor.
 This is the color line which is on the right of the markdown editor.
 It will check your text line by line and tell you what they are by the colors:
 - plain text <span style="color:#383838;">(color sample)</span>
 - heading <span style="color:#ffffff6e;">(color sample)</span>